chnm/thatcamp-org/wp-content/plugins/subscribe-to-comments-reloaded/readme.txt

 3. Customize the plugin's behavior

 == Changelog ==

+= 2.0.5 =
+* Added: Since the authorship of the plugin has changed I added the correct information of the contact in order to have a faster response to the issues.

+= 2.0.4 =
+* Added: Dutch translation fixes provided by [Martijn Chel](http://www.martijnchel.com)
+* Fixed: There was vulnerability in the form where the URI was added.

 = 2.0.3 =
 * I would like to thank Andreas for contributing to the project and fixing some issues with the plugin